-Where you choose depends a bit on how much you like concrete jungles and neon lights.
 Tokyo has the best of everything, but it can get frenetic, especially if you’re new and flustered and spending your time only in major popular areas.
-It’s important to be intentional: the city is very commercial, unless you’re assiduously focused on seeing other parts of it, whereas the rest of the country has much deeper cultural traditions and awesome nature, all easily accessible from the lady/gentleman at the friendly info booth at the local train station upon your arrival.
-Even without any planning.
+It’s good to be intentional: the city is very large and very commercial, unless you’re tactically focused on seeing unique parts of it.

 But, tradeoffs.
-Tokyo can be a world class food city (if you’re well informed) … and has fun elements like real speakeasies in deep basements of nondescript city buildings + a huge variety of mind-bending, actually-really-amazing museums.
-And lots of unexpectedly quiet little neighbourhoods with tiny memorable gems of all kinds.
+Tokyo can be a world class city with everything from real speakeasies in deep basements of nondescript city buildings to a huge variety of mind-bending, truly amazing museums, to lots of unexpectedly quiet little neighbourhoods with tiny memorable gems of all kinds.

-Random note: Kanazawa west-ish of Tokyo has gotten popular lately, but I think it was hyped up due to the shinkansen line extension.
+Random note: Kanazawa west-ish of Tokyo has gotten popular lately, though I suspect it was hyped up due to the shinkansen line extension.
 Nice gardens, interesting museums, some extra cool pottery, downtown has all the requisite designer shops.
 The ninja temple in Kanazawa is cool but somewhat overrated, other than perhaps from a covert architecture point of view.
 If I hadn’t had a JR unlimited train pass, I think I would have felt like it was a waste to go that far.
-There are excursions from the town that are supposed to be really lovely, though… to coast, up mountain.
+There are excursions from the town that are supposed to be really lovely, though.
+To coast, up mountain.